On Friday, Feb. 15, 2019 Billy Ray Cyrus shared a photo of his wife, Tish Cyrus, with a vault stuffed with bags of weed.

 "First of all ... my husband @billyraycyrus is INSANE," Tish Cyrus wrote.
 "Second, this picture is also insane, and third this is NOT my weed or my house.
 Hahah.
 But if it was, that would be amazing for so many reasons!"

-Billy Ray and Tish Cyrus are the parents of singer Miley Cyrus, who's been outspoken about the fact that she smokes weed.
+Billy Ray and Tish Cyrus are the parents of singer Miley Cyrus.
 Entertainment Tonight reports that during an appearance on Andy Cohen's Sirius XM channel Radio Andy, Miley Cyrus discussed her mom's marijuana use.

 "My mom is gonna kill me, but yeah, my mom smokes a lot of weed, " Miley Cyrus said.
 "No, she probably won't care.
 She's gonna be like, 'Well, I've been wanting to do a weed company, so you've got me started.
 I'll get you in, don't worry.'"

-Last week, Billy Ray Cyrus also shared a photo of Tish with a bouquet with weed inside.
+In 2019, the "Achy Breaky Heart" singer shared another photo of Tish with a bouquet with weed inside.

 Of course, Billy Ray Cyrus wouldn't be the first country star to declare his love for weed.
 Willie Nelson has been an outspoken advocate for the legalization of marijuana.